 Water used for drinking or food preparation should be brought to a rolling boil to make it safe.
 Kettles with automatic shut off switches can do this.
 Water should then be allowed to cool and stored in a clean container with a lid and refrigerated.

 Bottled water or cool boiled water should be used for drinking, washing uncooked food (eg, salad vegetables and fruit), making ice, cleaning teeth, gargling and pet’s drinking water.

 Dishes should be washed in hot soapy water or in a dishwasher.
 Children should take bottled water or cool boiled water to school.

-Bottled water will be available for collection at the following location during the following hours:
+Bottled water will be available at two different locations during the following hours:

 - Bridge Store (formerly Bottom Shop) in 30 Bendemeer St, Bundarra Thursday, Friday & Saturday from 10am to 4pm Sunday from 10am to 2pm